 1. Not Trying to Impress Others

-When you buy something, check in with yourself and make sure it is something that is truly for you and not something you are buying because you feel you’re “supposed to,” “everyone is getting one.” or it will make you look “more important.”
-These purchases can wind up being very expensive and very disappointing.
+When you buy something, check in with yourself and make sure it’s something that is truly for you and not something you’re buying because you feel you’re “supposed to,” or “everyone else is getting one.”
+These purchases can wind up being very expensive and even disappointing.

 Cars are a great example.
-There are many vehicles that may be adequate for your needs, but often, we buy pricey cars that look good to others, and we wind up living above our means.
-Sure, a fancy car is impressive.
-But being stuck with an unmanageable monthly payment is uncomfortable and adds a level of stress to your daily life.
-What’s more, if you default, it will likely hurt your credit score.
+There are many vehicles that may be adequate for your needs, but you might end up buying an expensive car that looks impressive and wind up living above your means.
+Being stuck with an unmanageable monthly payment is uncomfortable and adds a level of stress to your daily life.
+What’s more, if you default, it could hurt your credit score.
 So work towards buying just what you need, not status items.

-2. Not Eating Out or Buying Coffee Every Day
+2. Not Eating Out or Splurging Every Day

-Though small splurges every once in a while aren’t going to kill your budget, a regular habit of eating out or buying coffee can put a dent in your financial fitness.
+Small splurges every once in a while aren’t going to kill your budget, but a regular habit of them can put a dent in your financial fitness.
 Everyday spending habits can make or break your budget.
-Perhaps it’s not coffee or eating out that is costing you; maybe it’s ordering things from Amazon all the time or picking up the tab too often when you and your best work buddy have a quick drink.
-All the small purchases you make add up over time.
-Remember, to blow $10,000 a year, you just need to spend $27 every day.
-Lots of little purchases can wind up undermining your plans to build financial health.
+Perhaps it’s not eating out that is costing you; maybe it’s ordering things online or picking up the tab too often when you and your best work buddy have a quick drink.
+All the small purchases you make add up over time and wind up undermining your plans to improve financial health.

 To make sure you’re spending wisely, be sure to have a budget for your splurges.
-It’ll feel good knowing you have a plan to spend on fun things while also putting money away in your bank account instead of eating it.
-If you’ve been getting a pricey takeout coffee most mornings as a treat en route to a busy workday, try taking that down to a Monday and Friday splurge for a while.
-Maybe you’ll then be comfortable reducing that further as you realize that taking a thermos of homemade java (your favorite blend) can be just fine.
+It’ll feel good knowing you have a plan to spend on fun things while also putting money away in your bank account.
+For instance, if you’ve been getting a pricey takeout coffee most mornings as a treat en route to a busy workday, try dialing it back to a Monday and Friday splurge.
+Eventually, you may decide to skip it completely and drink your java before you leave home.

 3. Setting Reminders for Bills to Avoid Late Fees